Staff and Faculty

 Professor, Extension Specialist and Director of the Center for Economic Education at VT.
 Mike has been teaching environmental economics, environmental ethics and environmental theology for 24 years.
 Mike participated in the Kellogg Foundation’s Natural Resources Leadership Institute at the University of Kentucky.
 He served on the Governor’s Advisory Committee on Environmental Education and drafted the final report.
 Mike has received seven major university teaching awards, including the Congressionally-Sponsored USDA National Award for Teaching Excellence for all fields of Agriculture, Natural Resources, Human and Veterinary Sciences.
 Mike serves as Special Assistant to the Provost for undergraduate education.
 He has taught twice in UVA’s Semester-at-Sea program.

-An Ohio native, Craig joined the Virginia Department of Environmental Quality in 1997 after making his way to Virginia as a Stinger Missile Gunner for the Navy’s Special Boat Unit.
+An Ohio native, Craig joined the Virginia Department of Environmental Quality in 1997 after making his way to Virginia as a Stinger Missile Gunner for the US Navy.
 Craig’s tenure at DEQ has included many roles; from his early days in the Air Inspection Program, Air Compliance Management, and as an Air Enforcement Manager.
 Craig’s talents in program development and strategic planning led him next to his role as the Water Withdrawal and Permitting Compliance Manager.
 A major initiative in this role was leading and negotiating the significant reductions of groundwater withdrawals to protect the coastal plain aquifer from over withdrawal, salt water intrusion and land subsidence.
 In his current role as Regional Director, Craig strives to be a servant leader and continues his personal growth by engaging the next generation of environmental leaders, within his community, DEQ, and those enrolled as Virginia Natural Resources Leadership Institute Fellows, in expanding their understanding and use of mindfulness in leadership.
-When not working, most of his free time is focused around art, raptor prorogation and falconry, food and investigating the environment and people around him.
-Craig has a BS in Environmental Science from Ferrum College and an MALS from Hollins University.
+When not working, most of his free time is focused around art, raptors, food and investigating the environment and people around him.
+Craig has a BS in Environmental Science from Ferrum College and a MALS from Hollins University.